 decisions on the following criteria:

-minimum cumulative and prerequisite grade point average of 2.80 (from
+minimum cumulative grade point average of 2.80 and a minimum prerequisite grade point average of 3.00 (from

 all institutions of higher education attended) and a grade of C or